AnthonyBliss1/apts-go/README.md

   - Create a `systemd` service for always on service (Linux only, `launchd` coming soon!)
   - Create a scheduled task with cron (hourly, daily, weekly, monthly) to request `/chat` with a provided Apartments.com URL

 Creating a scheduled task through GO APTS is useful to monitor an apartment listing.
-Although if proxies are NOT enabled, you are running the risk of getting your IP blocked by Apartments.com.
+If proxies are NOT enabled, you run the risk of getting your IP blocked by Apartments.com.

 Scheduled tasks can only be created if `/chat` is enabled and a `systemd` service is created.
 This currently works with Linux only but I will implement `launchd` support for MacOS soon.